alecjonas/Forecasting_Walmart_Sales/README.md

 I compared my results from the trickle down forecast to the direct forcast and noticed that my accuracy was significantly improved.
 I decided to purse this forecasting strategy as my primary method from this point forward.

 Now that I had my forecast at the Store and Department level, it was now time to work on breaking that forecast down to the individual product level.
-The work flow that I used is as follows:
+The workflow that I used is as follows:

-1) Look at the 2015 breakdown for what percentage of total sales were associate with a given item.
+1) Look at the 2015 breakdown for what percentage of total sales were associated with a given item.
 At this location and in this department, there are about 800 products.
-I decided to look at 2015 only because not every product was sold in every year.
+I decided to look at 2015 only because not every product was sold every year.
 2) Look at the daily distribution in a given month by analyzing how the product sold over time and averaging that together.
 3) Multiple the forecast to the product percentage and then use the daily distribution to scatter the sales over the month.

 (See the results for more information)

 You'll see in the results section that without any rounding, I am predicting partial units to be sold.
 Of course this isn't possible, so I rounded the results.
 It turns out that the rounding can have a significant effect on the final units sold (for example, moving 16.4 to 12 units or 16.4 to 24 units).
-There is still work to be done to experiement on the best model.
+There is still work to be done to experiment on the best model.

 I discovered that even though the workflow worked as intended, there is still more room to conduct more tests to assess the accuracy of the model.
 For the sake of time, I was only able to test this total workflow on one sample item.